arkency/posts/posts/2014-11-09-dont-forget-about-eager-load-when-extending-autoload.md

 config.eager_load_paths += %W( #{config.root}/extras )
 ```

-How will that work on prodction?
+How will that work on production?
 Let's see.

 ```
 #!ruby